Higher Degree by Research (HDR)

-The graduate programme begins with an “Induction” process.
+The graduate program begins with an “Induction” process.
 This is meant to welcome students to the School and to the University, as well as to familiarise them with their opportunities and responsibilities.
-It also includes social events that will allow new students to meet the other students, faculty and support staff who comprise the School community.
+It also includes social events that allow new students to meet the other students, faculty and support staff who comprise the School community.

 Induction day usually occurs during March.

 Thesis Proposal Review (TPR)

 In accordance with university rules students must complete a thesis proposal, to be reviewed and approved by their supervisory panel, before the end of the first year of full-time study.